foraker/rspec_profiling/README.md

 By default, profiles are collected in an SQL database.
 Make sure you've run the installation rake task before attempting.

-You can review results by running the RSpecProfiling console.
+You can review results by running the RspecProfiling console.

 ```
 bundle exec rake rspec_profiling:console